scudette/velociraptor-docs/content/announcements/2022-artifact-contest/_index.md

 ---
-menutitle: "2021 Contest"
+menutitle: "2022 Contribution Contest"
-title: "2021 Velociraptor Contributor Competition"
+title: "2022 Velociraptor Contributor Competition"
 description: |
     Were you planning to try Velociraptor in the past?
 You can now win some awesome prizes by learning and applying Velociraptor to your own network.

-weight: 10
+weight: 20
 no_edit: true
 ---

-## The Contest is now closed!

-Check out the [submissions]({{< ref "/blog/2021/2021-10-08-contributor-contest/_index.md" >}}) and watch the winning presentation at the [SANS Threat Hunting Summit](https://www.sans.org/cyber-security-training-events/threat-hunting-and-incident-response-summit-2021/#agenda)

 ## Goals